xinbot/OpenCourse/README.md

 # Artificial-Intelligence

-Assigments from MIT Opencourseware 6.034
+Assignments from MIT Opencourseware 6.034